Hurricane Deductibles in Florida: How They Work

 Choose a Higher Deductible (5% or 10%) If:

-The Math That Most People Ignore
+The Math That Most People Skip

 Other Deductible Details to Know